zack-lau/WriteUps/HITB-Facebook-CTF-2016/capture_Mexico-tls/README.md

 <b>Solution</b>
 <ul>
 <ol>
-<li>Review and analyse the protocols in the PCAP file and it's TLS 1.2 in this PCAP file.</li>
+<li type="1">Review and analyse the protocols in the PCAP file and it's TLS 1.2 in this PCAP file.</li>
 </ol>
 </ul>
 <br><br>